hundun000/hundun-idle-all/BugIndustry-game/README.md

 ### How to play

-- Some constuctions are free.
+- Some constructions are free.
 Click and gain its output.

 ![](./pic/1.jpg)